ellennickles/code-your-way-s23/week7/README.md

 - Decide how to best to present your proposal to the class to address the above questions above and to obtain useful information for you to move forward.
-  Everyone will have 4 minutes to share.
+  Everyone will ~4 minutes to share.
 - [Submit here](https://forms.gle/5AgRQUsAeUj8mVNTA)